 Restoration: Before and After

 Death Valley’s landscape is varied, including delicate desert pavement, stark salt crusts, and playas that are soft when wet.
 Because of this variation, each restoration project must be customized for its specific location and severity of disturbance.
 Park professionals consider factors such as soil composition, crustal thickness, and moisture levels when planning restoration.
 The amount and type of vegetation, as well as the natural hydrology of the location, also is part of the planning process.
-Staff also needs to consider restoration crew size and limit where necessary so as not to further damage sensitive landscapes with a lot of foot traffic.
+Staff limit restoration crew size where necessary so as to avoid further damage to sensitive landscapes with a lot of foot traffic.

 Once a plan is in place and work is approved, crews and volunteers begin the hard work of raking, aerating, brushing, and/or watering the soil.
 It's not just doing the work that is challenging, getting people and supplies out to each remote area of the park takes time and effort.
 The harsh climate also limits outdoor field work to the cooler winter months.
 In 2020, the park, partners, and volunteers put in 1108 hours of work and cleaned up just 5.8 miles of illegal off-road tire tracks from the landscape.